getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 The **Grav Administration Panel** plugin for [Grav](http://github.com/getgrav/grav) is a web GUI (graphical user interface) that provides a convenient way to configure Grav and easily create and modify pages.
 This will remain a totally optional plugin, and is not in any way required or needed to use Grav effectively.
 In fact, the admin provides an intentionally limited view to ensure it remains easy to use and not overwhelming.
 Power users will still prefer to work with the configuration files directly.

-!!!!
-This plugin is currently in development as is to be considered a **beta release**.
-As such, use this in a production environment **at your own risk!**.

 ![](admin-dashboard.png)

 ### Features